Related Conditions & Treatments

 Substances that are often abused include:

-- Prescription drugs, such as pain pills, stimulants, or anxiety pills
+- Prescription medicines, such as pain pills, stimulants, or anxiety pills

 - Anabolic steroids